To main content

 Categories: Activities

 Curious about new restaurants and attractions in Stockholm this upcoming year?
-Here are some of the things we're looking forward to!
+Here are some of the openings and jubilees we're looking forward to this year!

 This guide highlights major openings and re-openings from late 2025 onwards.
 Always check each venue’s own website or social channels for the latest information on dates, opening hours and bookings.